Star Wars: The Last Jedi (2017)

 based on Star Wars characters by George Lucas

 Alright, it’s been a couple of months since its release, so now we can calmly talk about Star Wars: The Last Jedi, the sequel to 2015’s Star Wars: The Force Awakens.
 At the time it divided audiences sharply, for many reasons I agree with and which we’ll go into in this review.
 But the main point of contention seemed to be that while fans were incredibly excited to see one of their favorite characters, Luke Skywalker (Mark Hamill), come back, they were dismayed to see him turned into an old, tired, embittered former Jedi.

-Whereas the writing in Star Wars: The Force Awakens felt somewhat derivative, Star Wars: The Last Jedi is full of ideas, but they are too muddled to really hit.
+Whereas the writing in The Force Awakens felt somewhat derivative, The Last Jedi is chock-full of ideas… too many, in fact.
 Still, kudos in trying to forge something new and move the Star Wars myth forward.
-For my money, this is one of the most audacious installments yet.
+This is one of the most audacious installments yet.

 Carlos I. Cuevas